Message Kinds

 |---|---|---|---|

 state | string | Yes | MUST be one of submitted, working, needs_input, completed, failed, or canceled.
-A trace update MUST NOT move an existing interaction back to submitted. |
+A trace update MUST NOT move existing work back to submitted. |

 message | string | Optional | MAY describe progress or the current blocker. |